Azure/azure-orbital-integration/tcp-to-blob/README.md

 #### Procedure

 1. `git clone https://github.com/Azure/azure-orbital-integration.git`
+2. `cd azure-orbital-integration/tcp-to-blob`
-2. `docker build . -f deploy/Dockerfile_deployer -t orbital-integration-deployer`
+3. `docker build . -f deploy/Dockerfile_deployer -t orbital-integration-deployer`
 3. `NAME_PREFIX=<desired_name_prefix>` Set prefix for names of resources to be deployed.
 4. `docker run -it -e NAME_PREFIX orbital-integration-deployer:latest`
 5. The command above will bring you to a container shell.
 In container shell: